Welcome to Nebula Documentation

 - Tested OS: CoreOS, RancherOS, Ubuntu server 14.04 & 16.04, CentOS 6 & 7, Amazon linux, expected to work with any Docker compatible Linux distro.

-Attached are 3 example for you to draw inspiration from when designing yours:
+Attached are 3 example for you to draw inspiration from when designing yours, a more detailed explaination of it can be found at the architecture page: